ropensci/ezknitr/README.md

 <h2 id="using-render">
 Using rmarkdown::render()
 </h2>
-When the core of this package was developed, none of the functionality was supported in any way by either `knitr` or `rmarkdown`.
-Over the time, `rmarkdown::render()` got some new features that are very similar to features of `ezknitr`.
-Native support for parameters inside Rmarkdown files using YAML is a big feature which makes the use of `set_default_params()` and the `params` argument of `ezknitr` less important However, the core problem that `ezknitr` wants to solve is the working directory issue, and this issue has yet to be addressed by `rmarkdown` or `knitr`, which makes `ezknitr` still useful.
+When the core of this package was developed, none of its functionality was supported in any way by either `knitr` or `rmarkdown`.
+Over time, `rmarkdown::render()` got some new features that are very similar to features of `ezknitr`.
+Native support for parameters inside Rmarkdown files using YAML is a big feature which makes the use of `set_default_params()` and the `params` argument of `ezknitr` less important.
+However, the core problem that `ezknitr` wants to solve is the working directory issue, and this issue has yet to be addressed by `rmarkdown` or `knitr`, which makes `ezknitr` still useful.